 Cons – You are dependent upon someone hearing the alarm when it goes off and being neighbourly enough to contact the police.

-Smart home security system – a warning of a possible burglary is provided via your tablet or smart phone.
+With a smart home security system, a warning of a possible burglary is provided via your tablet or smartphone.
 This means that you are notified immediately of a possible intrusion in your property enabling you to respond quickly.
 A central hub and wi-fi are used enabling a variety of systems to be connected such as lights, cameras and motion sensors.

 Pros – It is possible to install a system yourself, you are alerted even when not at home and you can control the system from your smartphone.